M66B/FairEmail/FAQ.md

 The error *...
 Authentication failed ...* or *...
 AUTHENTICATE failed ...* likely means that your username or password was incorrect.
 Some providers expect as username just *username* and others your full email address *username@example.com*.
-When using copy/paste to enter a username or password, invisible characters might be copied, which could cause this problem as well.
+When copying/pasting to enter a username or password, invisible characters might be copied, which could cause this problem as well.
+Some providers require using an app password instead of the account password, so please check the documentation of the provider.
+Sometimes it is necessary to enable external access (IMAP/SMTP) on the website of the provider first.
-Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to logging from certain networks / IP addresses only.
+Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to login from certain networks / IP addresses only.

 The error *...
 Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
 Please see [this FAQ](#user-content-faq88) about how to setup a Yahoo account.